Today you're going to learn all the potential benefits of CBD and CBD oil.

 CBD Oil Effects vs Benefits

-CBD, the main compounds of CBD oil, is associated with different effects and benefits.
+CBD, the main compound of CBD oil, is associated with different effects and benefits.

 Are these the same?